blaze-fire/Intel-Information-Risk-Analyzer/README.md

 OS Required : **Windows** or **Debian linux**

-Fork the repo and run the following given steps in command terminal to run the app
+Fork the repo and run the following given commands in the terminal to run the app

 1) `git clone https://github.com/blaze-fire/Intel-Information-Risk-Analyzer.git`